How Much Does Bamboo Flooring Cost per Square Foot?

 |Installation||DIY or Pro||DIY or Pro||Pro|

-In this guide, we seek to cover all possible costs and give you specific cost factors.
-They should help you estimate your bamboo and installation costs accurately given the factors related to your project.
-For further guides to buying, installing and cleaning bamboo floors go to our main Bamboo and Cork Flooring page Cost factors are divided into Floor Preparation Factors, Material Factors and Installation Factors.
+For further guides to buying, installing and cleaning bamboo floors go to our main Bamboo and Cork Flooring page.
+Cost factors are divided into Floor Preparation Factors, Material Factors and Installation Factors.

 Any type of bamboo floor can be installed on a wood subfloor.
 Only engineered bamboo flooring can be installed on concrete.

 Unless you make the happy discovery that your existing subfloor is in good condition, once having removed old flooring, you’ll probably need subfloor repair or replacement.

 Plywood subfloor: To install plywood 4’x8’ sheets and fasteners costs about $0.75 (75 cents) per square foot.
 Labor for pro installation costs less than $1.00 per square foot.
 Total installed cost of a plywood subfloor is about $1.35 per square foot.

 Concrete subfloor: A concrete subfloor must be covered in a moisture barrier before bamboo floors are installed.
 It might also need to be leveled.
 Pros charge $1.50 to $2.50 per square foot to level concrete using self-leveling mix.
 Installing the vapor barrier costs about $1.25 per square foot for materials and installation.

 Cost is affected by the bamboo flooring type and finish; here are the main aspects to consider.